-- 1.3.1 Changes are brought about not just by new buildings but also, on a smaller scale, by alterations to existing houses, open spaces, walls, hedges and street furniture. - 1.3.2 This guide seeks to encourage everyone to look carefully at the impact of what they propose to do in the village and the landscapes as a whole. - 1.3.3 In particular, it will be acted upon by; - District and Parish Councils in considering planning applications - Statutory bodies who provide services and utilities - Developers and Builders - Households, businesses and farmers - 1.3.4 The Design Guide is part of the Development Plan for the neighbourhood area and will implemented through Policies D3, D4, H1, B1, B2, B3 and I2 of the Lazonby Neighbourhood Plan.
+- 1.2.3 A Design Guide sets out clear and simple advice for the design of all development in a parish based on its character.
+It will not stop change happening but it can help affect how new buildings fit into the village.
+A Design Guide is intended to ensure that new development is in harmony with its settings and makes a positive contribution to the parish environment. - It describes the distinctive character of a village and its surrounding countryside - It shows how character can be identified on three levels - -the landscape setting of the village - -the shape of the settlement - -the nature of the buildings themselves - It sets down design principles based on this character - 1.2.4 The Design Guide is an important part of the Lazonby Parish Plan and takes full account of the extensive public consultations in 2005 (for the Village Design Statement produced for Lazonby Parish Council), in 2015 and in 2016 (for the LNP). - 1.3 Who is the Design Guide for? - 1.3.1 Changes are brought about not just by new buildings but also, on a smaller scale, by alterations to existing houses, open spaces, walls, hedges and street furniture. - 1.3.2 This guide seeks to encourage everyone to look carefully at the impact of what they propose to do in the village and the landscapes as a whole. - 1.3.3 In particular, it will be acted upon by; - District and Parish Councils in considering planning applications - Statutory bodies who provide services and utilities - Developers and Builders - Households, businesses and farmers - 1.3.4 The Design Guide is part of the Development Plan for the neighbourhood area and will implemented through Policies D3, D4, H1, B1, B2, B3 and I2 (see the LNP for details of these policies).
 It is to be used for all new-build properties within the parish.
 For extensions, or alterations to existing properties it is recommended that discussion with the LPA takes place at the earliest opportunity.
 These discussions will be to agree upon what is considered appropriate with regard to matching materials and design elements already in use where these do not comply with the Design Guide.